 The Iguaçu Falls are a source of great pride for both Brazilians and Argentinians.
 All 275 waterfalls (!!!) straddle the border between the two countries, and natives from either side will swear blind that the view from their side is by far the best.
 We only visited the falls on the Brazilian side, but it’s fairly easy to see them both on consecutive days – something we thought about doing, but for us getting to see the Brazilian side turned out to be more than enough.
-It is quite simply breathtaking, and never before have I appreciated – and feared – the power of nature so much!
+It is quite simply breathtaking!

 But nothing compares to the up close views when the trail culminates at the Garganta do Diablo.
 A walkway goes out along the water and brings you face to face with one of the biggest falls.
 Prepare to get wet!
 The sheer power of the water breaking means that everybody on the platform ends up soaked..

-**The boat trip cost £50 per person so was actually quite reasonable, we were just already half broke by this point – Brazil can be EXPENSIVE.**
+**The boat trip cost £50 per person so was actually quite reasonable, we were just already half broke by this point – Brazil is EXPENSIVE.**

 Apart from the falls, the park has a few hiking and cycling trails you can take to try and spot some wildlife.
 We didn’t see much apart from the ubiquitous coatis that basically rule the park.
 They’re so cute and are absolutely everywhere.
 Looks can be deceiving though as they can actually be quite vicious, especially if there’s food involved!
 We saw a gang of them jump on some poor guy’s table and snatch his lunch straight out of his hands!